 Varnish, paint, stain, and other finishes are potentially harmful because they contain VOCs (Volatile Organic Compounds).
 These are carbon-based compounds that evaporate very easily at room temperature.

 Not all VOCs are acutely dangerous.
-But many of them may cause gradual and chronic harm, especially those that come from man-made processes such as the production of fuel, paint, finishes, cleaning agents, and a plethora of our everyday products.
+But many of them may cause gradual and chronic harm, especially those that are produced from man-made processes such fuel, paint, finishes, cleaning agents, and a plethora of our everyday products.

 Things with VOCs, when brought into our home, may slowly release or off-gas, which may then affect the indoor air quality.
 We can actually smell strong VOCs, like those released from paint, but some are not detectable by smell.
-Their effect on our health depends on how many VOCs are in the air – including the length and frequency of our exposure.
+Their effect on our health depends on the level of VOCs released in the air – including the length and frequency of our exposure.

 2. The Wood